SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 Now let's look at an example that return data from the sample Hockey database.

+This code block starts with the same connection configuration that must be edited to reflect your environment.
 ```
 options = {"schema": "user"}
 connect_kw_args = {'database': "your-db", 'host': "your-server", 'user': "dba", 'password': "dba", 'options': options}